2013-14 Hiatt Student Workers

 Learn more about the positions, including responsibilities, qualifications, compensation, and application details.

-Hiatt Advisors (HA's) complement existing Hiatt services by 1) serving as an initial source of support for students needing career advising and 2) developing and delivering career development presentations.
+Hiatt Advisors (HA's) complement existing Hiatt services by serving as an initial source of support for students needing career advising.
 HA's assist with campus-wide Hiatt programming, promote career development events, and serve as liaisons between students and Hiatt.
 HA's also have the opportunity to explore career opportunities from an insider's perspective and receive greater exposure to job and internship openings and graduate schools.

 Hiatt Advisor Responsibilities